 In "Ascending", the spontaneously painted areas dictate where the hidden details are.
 I search for the different hues within the painting and capture them with ink.
 The combination of a loosely painted scene anchored by more controlled drawing results in a new and fresh artwork for me which I call Abstract Realism.

 I include little "bubbles" of praise, or gratitude, in every art piece.
-The "bubbles" rise upward; hence, the name "Ascending".
+The "bubbles" rise upward; hence, the name "Ascending". it is inspired by the the times when the mountains and hills burst into song and the trees of the fields clap their hands.
 It is my hope that my artwork will add a little joy, peace, or light to someone's day."